 In many of these instances, drivers attempted to lock out their brakes.
 Doing so would have caused their vehicle to slide out of control and potentially experience a life-threatening collision.

 Potential Disadvantages of ABS

-Of course, ABS isn’t a perfect system.
-There are some instances when it isn’t as helpful.
-For instance, ABS can increase the stopping distance of your vehicle.
+While ABS technology has come a long way since the early systems of the 70’s and 80’s, the system still has some disadvantages.
+For instance, ABS can in some cases increase the stopping distance of your vehicle.
 It decreases the risk of skidding, but it could cause a collision when you would otherwise have time to come to a complete stop.

 Understanding Your ABS Warning Light

 Most vehicles are equipped with an ABS warning light on their gauge cluster.
 This light is linked to a series of sensors that monitors your system and warns you of any performance issues.
 This light may mean that your system isn’t working properly.